IandRover/IandRover.github.io/_includes/cv.md

 #### Introduction
  I am a medical student at National Yang Ming Chiao Tung University with research interests in machine learning, computer vision and medical image analysis.
 My recent research direction involves (gradient-based) Meta-Learning (please refer to my publication) and Adversarial Learning.
- I am looking for PHD (from 2023 Spring) in ML, DL, neuroscience and bio-engineering.<br><br>
+ I am looking for PHD (from 2023 Spring) in ML, DL, neuroscience and bio-engineering. <br><br>

 #### Research Interests
 My research direction has always remained the same: diving into the fundamental problems to understand the inner working mechanisms of deep learning models, and to apply the (novel) understanding to practical tasks.
 - My first publication in NER conference (International IEEE/EMBS Conference on Neural Engineering) aims to use the spatial-temporal encoder to unravel the patterns in fMRI.
 - The oral paper in MICCAI: Initially, I am intrigued by the increasing trend in using GAN to translate medical images.
 But I found none of the current work discusses the reason why deep learning models can achieve so, and they rather treat the models as black-boxes.
-After implementation and apply extensive visualization tools (GradCAM, filter visualization, building additional attention modules), I propose that the models may implicitly perform brain region and brain tissue recognition.
+As exploration, after implementation and applying extensive visualization tools (GradCAM, filter visualization, building additional attention modules), I propose that the models may implicitly perform brain region and brain tissue recognition.
+Finally, we use Canonical Component Analysis to finish this work.
-- Currently under review in NIPS 2021, my new paper turns to MAML (model-agnostic meta learning algorithm) and I find that the bilevel-optimization procedure of MAML can be understood from a supervised contrastive learning point of view.
+- Currently under review in NIPS 2021, my new paper turns to MAML (model-agnostic meta learning algorithm) and we find that the bilevel-optimization procedure of MAML can be understood from a supervised contrastive learning point of view.
 Based on our theoretical results, we further improve the MAML algorithm by introducing a zeroing trick.

-During my research in MAML, I am more familiar with the bi-level optimization.
  My next move is to explore the min-max problem that are intensively encountered in adversarial learning.
+This is mainly because of the fact that during my research in MAML, I become more familiar with the bi-level optimization.

+I thank all the supervisors for their inspiring suggestion and the reviewers for their insightful comments.
+These studies cannot be done without their engagements.

 #### Future Plan
 I would like to pursue PHD (from 2023 Spring) after graduation from the medical school.
 I am currently looking for labs that welcomes people from interdisciplinary background.